-Most changes made to a car after manufacture are classified as modifications – from paintwork and stickers, to wheel changes and engine upgrades.
+Most changes made to a car after manufacture are classified as modifications – from paintwork and stickers to wheel changes and engine upgrades.
 For an in-depth guide to car modifications that need to be declared to your insurer, please see our What Modifications Affect Car Insurance page.

 Failing to Disclose Your Modifications

 If you don’t mention your car modifications to your insurance provider – or lie about the types of modifications that have been made – you risk your claim being rejected should you apply for one following an accident or theft.
-Failing to disclose modifications could also be counted as fraud, so it’s in your best interest to be completely honest with your provider about the types of modifications that have been made to your car.
+Failing to disclose modifications could also be counted as insurance fraud, so it’s in your best interest to be completely honest with your provider about the types of modifications that have been made to your car.

 Save Time & Speak to a Modified Insurance Specialist